 After all that sightseeing how about some downtime?
 You’ll want to dip your toe into Bath’s spa culture at Thermae Bath Spa.
 This is the only day spa in the UK where you can bathe in natural thermal waters.
 The open-air rooftop pool offers a unique experience with magnificent views over Bath.

 With the night still young, head for a pre-dinner cocktail at Circo before dining at Clayton’s Kitchen.
 The menu is created by Michelin starred chef Rob Clayton, so you’re guaranteed to have a good meal.
-And for the vegetarians amongst us, look no further than Acorn Vegetarian Kitchen for innovative plant-based cuisine and gluten free options.
+And for the vegetarians amongst us, look no further than OAK for innovative plant-based cuisine and gluten free options.

 Did you know that Bath is home to more museums than many cities twice its size?
 No trip to the city is complete without discovering its ancient history at the Roman Baths, perhaps the most famous of Bath’s attractions.
 These ruins are some of the most impressive Roman remains in the world, and the Great Bath still flows with thermal water today.

 If you’re starting to feel peckish and ready for a light brunch, try grabbing a delicious Sally Lunn bun from one of the oldest houses in the city.
 Or if you are looking for a healthy snack, visit the fully organic and vegetarian deli at Harvest Natural Foods in Bath’s Artisan Quarter.